ghrcdaac/edpub_copy_utility/README.md

 This module can be deployed to any environment; however, it should be deployed in the us-west-2 AWS region; otherwise, additional modifications to the lambda source may be necessary.

 ### How To Build
+The module supports both javascript and python lambda runtimes.
+The benefit of the python deployment is that it is easy to modify the source code for testing in the aws lambda web console but instructrions for building both deployments are listed here.
+The runtime can be configured by setting the `lambda_runtime` terraform variable.

+#### Javascript
 If you make any changes to the `src/index.js` file, you will need to rebuild the lambda package.
 To build the module, you will need to run the following commands:
 ```
 npm install --include=dev
 npm run build
 npm run package
 ```
+#### Python
+For local deployments, after you have modified the `./src_py/main.py` file just run `python create_package.py`

-Running the above command will build the source and dependencies to a zip file which will be used for your deployment.
+Running the above commands will build the source and dependencies to a zip file which will be used for your deployment.

 ### How To Deploy
 To deploy, you will need to define the following variables in a .tfvars file: